kaltura/playkit-js-ui-managers/README.md

 # playkit-js-ui-managers

-playkit-js-ui-managers is a [kaltura player] plugin JavaScript library that group several UI services together in order to simplify and facilitate the customization of the [kaltura player] UI by providing a simple and clean API.
+playkit-js-ui-managers is a [kaltura player] plugin JavaScript library that group several UI services together, in order to simplify and facilitate the customization of the [kaltura player] UI by providing a simple and clean API.

 It relies on [kaltura player] core API for managing UI features.